-The Heritage Trust Network is the voice for building preservation trusts promoting and supporting the rescue and rescue and sustainable use of historic buildings.
-A BPT is a not for profit organisation whose main aims include the preservation and regeneration of historic buildings.
+The Heritage Trust Network is the voice for building preservation trusts promoting and supporting the rescue and sustainable use of historic buildings.
+A Building Preservation Trust (BPT) is a not-for-profit organisation whose main aims include the preservation and regeneration of historic buildings.

 Building preservation trusts frequently provide a means of addressing heritage at risk.
 They may acquire sites direct from the owner or from a local authority that is exercising its compulsory purchase powers.

-The Prince’s Regeneration Trust is a charity that works with communities throughout the United Kingdom to ensure that important buildings at risk of demolition or decay are rescued, regenerated and re-used for the benefit of the surrounding community.
+The Prince’s Foundation (which merged with the Prince's Regeneration Trust in 2018) is a charity that works with communities throughout the United Kingdom to ensure that important buildings at risk of demolition or decay are rescued, regenerated and re-used for the benefit of the surrounding community.

-The Trust’s ethos leads it to concentrate its activities in socially and economically deprived areas; places that will benefit most from the regeneration of the wider community.
+The Foundation's ethos leads it to concentrate its activities in socially and economically deprived areas; places that will benefit most from the regeneration of the wider community.

 The Churches Conservation Trust is a national charity protecting historic churches at risk.
 It has saved over 345 buildings which attract almost 2 million visitors a year.
 It was established by the Pastoral Measure 1968, which allows for churches that have been made redundant by the Church of England, for which the diocese has been unable to find any alternative use and which are of exceptional historic, architectural or archaeological significance, to be vested in the Trust by the Church Commissioners.

 The Friends of Friendless Churches is a registered charity whose purpose is to save ancient and beautiful churches from demolition and decay.
-The charity now owns 40 Grade II* or Grade I listed churches, including three private chapels and one Non-Conformist chapel, that would otherwise have been demolished, destroyed or inappropriately converted.
+The charity now owns more than 50 Grade II* or Grade I listed churches, including three private chapels and one Non-Conformist chapel, that would otherwise have been demolished, destroyed or inappropriately converted.
 Half of their properties are in England and half in Wales.